 - Profit not only when markets are up

-- Can use to hedge longer term investments
+- Can use to hedge longer-term investments (long position)

 - Profiting from a decline in stocks